VasilyevEvgeny/self-focusing/README.md

 # What is it?

-Program for scientific research, which allows to simulate the phenomenon of [self-focusing](https://en.wikipedia.org/wiki/Self-focusing) of different laser beams (including [Gaussian](https://en.wikipedia.org/wiki/Gaussian_beam), ring and [vortex beams](https://en.wikipedia.org/wiki/Optical_vortex)) in solid media in different approximations taking into account noise.
+Program for scientific research, which allows to simulate the phenomenon of [self-focusing](https://en.wikipedia.org/wiki/Self-focusing) of different laser beams (including [Gaussian](https://en.wikipedia.org/wiki/Gaussian_beam), ring and [vortex beams](https://en.wikipedia.org/wiki/Optical_vortex)) in condensed media in different approximations taking into account noise.

 [wiki](https://github.com/VasilyevEvgeny/self-focusing/wiki)